eulerfx/eulerfx.github.com/source/_posts/2013-04-23-domain-driven-design-with-fsharp-validation.markdown

 {% gist 5478005 %}

-In this example, the _validName_ assertion, with the _&lt;*_ [operator](http://msdn.microsoft.com/en-us/library/dd233204.aspx), composes two validators from the [Validator](https://github.com/eulerfx/DDDInventoryItemFSharp/blob/master/DDDInventoryItemFSharp/Validatior.fs) module which ensure that the inventory item name is neither null or empty.
+In this example from the [InventoryItem](https://github.com/eulerfx/DDDInventoryItemFSharp/blob/master/DDDInventoryItemFSharp/InventoryItem.fs) module, the _validName_ assertion, with the _&lt;*_ [operator](http://msdn.microsoft.com/en-us/library/dd233204.aspx), composes two validators from the [Validator](https://github.com/eulerfx/DDDInventoryItemFSharp/blob/master/DDDInventoryItemFSharp/Validatior.fs) module which ensure that the inventory item name is neither null or empty.
 In the _exec_ function, the assertion is composed with the returned event using the _&lt;?&gt;_ operator.
 This operator takes a _Choice_ value on the left and a non-amplified value on the right and composes them into a single _Choice_ value the first case of which is a value of the type of the second operand.
 The order of the operands can be reversed with the _|?&gt;_ operator which can be read as [if and only if](http://en.wikipedia.org/wiki/If_and_only_if).
+Note the return type of the _exec_ function is _Choice&lt;Event, string list&gt;_.

 ## Refactoring Outer Layers